 - Some companies have multiple hinge points and integrate with built-in toolboxes for massive utility

 - Need to be removed to haul particularly large loads

-- The only one here that can’t be used with a 5th wheel or gooseneck hitch
+- The only one here that can’t be used with a fifth wheel or gooseneck hitch

-Of the literally hundreds of tonneau covers we carry, we only have one hard roll-up tonneau cover, and that’s the BAK Revolver X2/X4.
+Of the literally hundreds of tonneau covers on the market, There is one option that combines security with the ability to be rolled up to the cab, the BAK Revolver.
 This combines all the security of the others, but also rolls up and out of the way without taking up any bed space, and doesn’t block your window in order to do it.
 Oh, and it’s the same price as BAK’s own MX4, so it’s not like you have to pay a premium for the convenience.

 - All the benefits of a folding cover while taking up less space and being easier to roll up

 - Tough protection with the aluminum slats

 - Has a vinyl overlay of aluminum slats

 - Not much choice in the market, comparatively

 Who would have thought there would be so many choices when choosing a tonneau cover?
 If you need to keep your stuff not only away from prying eyes, but prying hands as well, now you know what to look out for.
 Hopefully, these pros and cons helped narrow down your selection a little bit, but to be honest, there is still a dizzying amount of choice out there these days.
 A blessing and a curse, right?